-An emergency access to the southwest to Bearspaw Village Road would also provide residents of south Bearspaw with a secondary emergency access route.
+A second access to the southwest to Bearspaw Village Road will provide residents of south Bearspaw with an alternative route through the development area to the Bearspaw School and Highway 1A.
+This route will also provide a secondary emergency access route for residents of south Bearspaw.